Loretta learned to sew on her Grandma's treadle sewing machine. She began sewing her own clothes in 7th grade and still enjoys fabric work.

 Learn how to create chair covers with convenient pockets for either elongated lounge chairs or regular lawn chairs.
 I will show the chaise version, which you can modify by using only one beach towel or an oversized bath towel.
 Be sure to click each thumbnail for more information.

-Step 1: Decide Your Number and Size of Covers
+Step 1: Decide the Number and Size of the Covers

 - Three towels of 65 inches length are required for two 77 inch long lounge covers with back pockets